Hyatt Regency Da Nang · Non Nuoc Beach

 Pool, Beach & Facilities

 Six pools.
 I know that sounds like marketing copy but it genuinely matters in practice.
-The main infinity pool faces the beach, there's a lap pool running along one edge, a kids' pool with a lazy river that adults freely use, and a quieter cluster near the villa wing when you want less noise.
-Even in peak season I never had trouble finding a lounger if I was out by 8am.
-The beach attendants are attentive without being hovering.
+The main infinity pool faces the beach.
+There's a lap pool running along one edge for serious swimmers.
+A kids' pool with a lazy river that adults freely use.
+A quieter cluster near the villa wing when you want less noise.
+Even in peak season I never had trouble finding a lounger if I was out by 8am, which is the management discipline that matters, not the headline pool count.

-The beach itself is good.
-It's not the calmest swimming water in Vietnam — the waves pick up from June onwards — but with six pools as backup, that's a minor note rather than a real issue.
+Beach attendants are attentive without being hovering.
+The beach itself is good, not the calmest swimming water in Vietnam (waves pick up from June onwards) but with six pools as backup that's a minor note.
+The Non Nuoc beach is wider and better maintained than My Khe's urban stretch.
 Kayaks and non-motorized watersports are available most of the year.

 Food & Drink

 One honest note: the filter coffee at breakfast is weak.
 Ask for an Americano from the espresso machine and you're fine.
-Small thing, but I've seen it disappoint people expecting strong Vietnamese coffee at their morning buffet.
+Small thing, but I've seen it disappoint people expecting strong Vietnamese coffee at a morning buffet.

 The Good Stuff